John King Jr.

-Early life
+Early life and education

 John B. King Jr. was born in 1975 in Flatlands, Brooklyn, to John B. King Sr., a retired public school administrator and teacher, and Adalinda King, a school guidance counselor.
 He is of African-American and Puerto Rican descent.
-King Sr. had been Brooklyn's first black principal and later became New York City's executive deputy superintendent of schools.
+King Sr. had been Brooklyn's first Black principal and later became New York City's executive deputy superintendent of schools.
 King Jr.'s mother died of a heart attack when King was eight years old.
 His father developed Alzheimer's disease and later died when King was 12.
 When later describing the importance of education, King credits one of his New York City public school teachers with saving him from being "shot or in prison" following the trauma caused by his parents' deaths.
 King moved to Long Island to live with his 24-year-old half brother.
 King later attended Phillips Andover but rebelled against its rules and was expelled in his junior year.
 He moved in with his uncle, a Tuskegee Airman, in Cherry Hill, New Jersey, where he applied and was accepted to Harvard University.

-King earned a Bachelor of Arts in government at Harvard, was a 1995 Truman Scholar, and received the James Madison Memorial Fellowship for secondary-level teaching of American history, American Government, and social studies.
-King received his masters at Teachers College, Columbia University in the Teaching of Social Studies and taught high school social studies.
-King co-founded Roxbury Preparatory Charter School, where he served as co-director for five years.
+King earned a bachelor of arts in government at Harvard in 1996, was a Truman Scholar in his junior year, and received the James Madison Memorial Fellowship for secondary-level teaching of American history, American government, and social studies.
+While at Harvard, he was president of the Phillips Brooks House Association.
+King received his master's degree at Teachers College, Columbia University in the Teaching of Social Studies in 1997 and taught high school social studies.

+in 1999, King co-founded Roxbury Preparatory Charter School, where he served as co-director for five years.
 Under King's leadership, Roxbury Prep's students attained the highest state exam scores of any urban middle school in Massachusetts, closed the racial achievement gap, and outperformed students from not only the Boston district schools but also the city's affluent suburbs.
 King then joined as a managing director for Uncommon Schools, an urban, public charter school organization that operates some of the highest performing urban public schools in New York, New Jersey, and Massachusetts.
-In 2013 Uncommon Schools won the Broad Prize for top charter network.

-King later received a Juris Doctor at Yale Law School and a Doctor of Education in educational administrative practice at Teachers College, Columbia University.
+In 2007, King received a Juris Doctor at Yale Law School.
+In 2008, King received a Doctor of Education in educational administrative practice at Teachers College, Columbia University.
+His dissertation was titled "Bridging the Achievement Gap: Learning from Three Charter Schools."